rbouckaert/DeveloperManual/README.md

 - log <filename>	log file containing actual values
 - skip <integer>	numer of log file lines to skip (default: 1)
 - logAnalyser <filename>	file produced by loganalyser tool using the -oneline option, containing estimated values
 - out 	output file for trace log with truth and mean estimates.
-Not produced if not specified
+Not produced if not specified -- directory containing file is used to generate svg bargraphs and html report
 - help	 show arguments

 It produces a report like so: